-It’s often necessary to obtain postsecondary education if you wish to become a forensic scientist.
-Look for a degree program that emphasizes science, such as chemistry or biology.
-An alternative to these is to earn a Bachelor Science in Forensic Science.
+Wondering how to become a forensic scientist?
+It’s required to obtain postsecondary education if you wish to become a forensic science technician.1 Look for a degree program that emphasizes science, such as chemistry or biology.
+An alternative to these is to earn a Bachelor of Science in Forensic Science.

 Forensic Science Basics